CdLbB/cdlbb.github.com/WandW/ConstructionNotes.md

 *Chapter 4.*

 1. The formula for differentiation of  integrals containing a parameter [was given by Leibniz, without specifying the restrictions laid on f(x,α).](CMA04-1-Integration.html#4.2differentiationofintegralscontainingaparameter.) (in marginnote).

+*Chapter 7.*

+1. [One of the miscellaneous exercises lists "Gambioli, Bologna Memorie, 1892." as a reference.](CMA07-5-Exercises.html#miscellaneousexamples.) <br><br>I was able to find [Memorie della R. Accademia delle scienze dell'Istituto di Bologna (1892)](http://books.google.com/books?id=N7c9AQAAMAAJ) but there is no mention there of Gambioli.

+*Chapter 8.*

+1. The definition of asymptotic expansion "is due to Poincaré.
+[Special asymptotic expansions had, however, been discovered and used in the eighteenth century by Stirling, Maclaurin and Euler."](CMA08-1-AsymptoticExpansion.html#8.2definitionofanasymptoticexpansion.)

 *Appendix*